DergLabs/Open-Image-Processor/README.md

 - A Ryzen 9 3900X takes 0.83s to process 16.7 million pixels at 4Ghz (Measured using the C++ accuracy test program, which also records execution time).
 A rough estimation for the power draw is in the range of 10's of watts.
 In comparison, at a 148.5Mhz pixel clock (used for 1920x1080p 60Hz), a single ISP core can process 16.7 Million pixels in approximately 0.13s while consuming 0.5W.

 ## Future Work
-- Add RGB/HSV adjustment cores using DSP processors, 32-bit registers will be used for control data
+- Add GUI Python tool for live image processing
 - Investigate convolution image compression engine & DDR3 Frame buffering
 - Add Instruction and image mask RAM for dynamic image adjustment